 Dropshipping (Inventory-less Retail)

-If you’d prefer to avoid managing inventory and shipping — or if you simply don’t have the space for all those boxes — dropshipping might be a better option.
+If you’d prefer to avoid managing inventory and shipping — or if space is tight — then dropshipping could be the best option for you.

-The idea of dropshipping is that when a customer places an order, the product is shipped directly from the supplier to the customer.
-Imagine, for example, that you have an online clothing store.
-Through dropshipping, you can partner up with manufacturers to have items shipped straight from the factory to your customers.
-This saves storage space and cuts out the logistical headaches.
+Here’s the idea: when a customer places an order, it’s shipped directly from the supplier to them.
+Imagine running an online clothing store.
+With dropshipping, you can partner with manufacturers to send items straight from the factory to your customers, saving storage space and cutting out the logistical headache.

 Dropshipping has a lower barrier to entry than wholesale due to the lack of upfront inventory and storage space costs.
 Profit margins tend to be lower, as you’re essentially paying the supplier to handle all the fulfillment.
 But it’s a great place to start.